 I have already mentioned that one of the most rewarding aspects of this project is how it has acquainted me with new relatives.
-This week, I heard from Jacqueline who is a descendant of James Jauncey Thorn, Herman and Jane’s oldest surviving son.
+This week, I heard from Jacqueline who is a descendant of James Jauncey Thorn, Herman and Jane’s second eldest son.

 As a memory jog, James Jauncey Thorn (b.
 1814; d.
 1845) is buried in Pere La Chaise cemetery, Paris.
 He married Baroness Therese Von Leykham (b.
 1808 approx; d.
-1856), sister-in-law of Prince Metternich, in 1834 in Florence, Italy.
+1856), sister-in-law of Prince Metternich, in 1834 in Geneva, Switzerland.
 James was only 31 when he died.
 They had three children, Jane, William and James.
 James Jr married Countess de Bastard d’Estang.
 Jane Mary, the daughter, married Eugene Cruger and that is Jacqueline’s line.
-Jacqueline is also putting together her own family history, and she kindly shared some of her private portraits, beginning with James Jauncey himself…
+Jacqueline is also putting together her own family history, and she kindly shared some of her private portraits, including James Jauncey Thorn himself.

 I have been a little frustrated with Google Books snippet views, and am unable to borrow copies of the books I want to access, due to their location.
 But I did see something that suggested that James Jauncey Thorn abducted Therese von Leykam.
 I’m not sure if the comment was tongue in cheek, or serious.
 Herman was opposed to the union, but relented when he realised the social advantage of the marriage:

 Meanwhile, the Prince of Metternich married Miss Leykam in Vienna.
 The sister of the new princess had also had her story.
 She was abducted by Captain Thorn’s son, Mr. Jousey.
 Captain Thorn wanted to oppose the marriage, but learning that his son was going to become the grand chancellor’s brother-in-law, he coaxed and gave his blessing…